 |Total Tire Thickness Sidewall||0.6 mm|

 The measured weight of this 700 x 25C Durano is 251 grams.
 This is a bit more than the 245 grams specified by Schwalbe.
 Measured width on a 17C rim is 26 mm and height is 24 mm.
-This seems to be the average size for a 25 mm road bike tire.
+Width and height comes in close to the average size for a 25 mm road bike tire.

 Rolling Resistance Test Results

 The Schwalbe Durano has a relatively high rolling resistance.
-At an air pressure of 120 psi, rolling resistance is 18.0 watts.
-Dropping air pressure to 80 psi results in a rolling resistance of 21.0 watts.
+At an air pressure of 120 psi / 8.3 bars, rolling resistance is 18.0 watts.
+Dropping air pressure to 80 psi / 5.5 bars results in a rolling resistance of 21.0 watts.
 Compared to the Schwalbe One, rolling resistance is up to 50% higher.
-To be honest, rolling resistance of this Durano is a bit higher than I expected from a Schwalbe tire.
+To be honest, rolling resistance of the Durano is a bit higher than I expected from a Schwalbe tire.
 I was hoping the Durano to come in closer to the 15 watts range.

 Puncture Resistance Test Results